 2. Understand that Golden Hour Could Be Very Short, or Non-Existent

 Typically with landscape photography, the best time is right around sunrise and sunset.
 But in the mountains, you may find that, depending on your location, the peaks could block the sun and shorten, or even eliminate, the golden hour.
 This won’t be the case in every situation, but be aware that waiting for the golden hour may leave you without the shot that you were after.

 → Related reading: Guide to Shooting Landscapes in Low Light

 3. Include Foreground Interest in Your Composition

-Foreground interest is an import part of composition for landscape and nature photography, and perhaps it is never more evident than in photos of mountain peaks.
-If the peak or peaks are the focal point of the shot you don’t want the foreground to dominate the composition, but you do want to have some interest that will pull viewers in.
-In some cases you can use a foreground element with leading lines that will direct the viewer’s eye to the mountain peak.
+Foreground interest is an important part of composition for landscape and nature photography, and perhaps it is never more evident than in photos of mountain peaks.
+If the peak or peaks are the focal points of the shot, you don’t want the foreground to dominate the composition, but you do want to have some interest that will pull viewers in.
+In some cases, you can use a foreground element with leading lines that will direct the viewer’s eye to the mountain peak.

 → Related reading: How to Use Foreground Elements in Your Compositions

 Mountainous areas obviously include a great deal of variety in topography, and changing your perspective even just a little bit can have a dramatic effect on the end result.
 Rather than limiting yourself to one spot, try hiking or some light climbing to get to a different elevation that will give you an alternative perspective of the same scene.
 In many cases, the most interesting and unique photos will come from different perspectives.